survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

 ## Online services

 It's possible to integrate bundle analysis to your build process by using [Bundle Analyzer](https://www.bundle-analyzer.com) (free) and [Packtracker](https://packtracker.io/) (commercial).
-The services integrate well with GitHub and will show up in your pull requests as it's valuable to have the information visible there.
+The services integrate well with GitHub and will show up in your pull requests, as it's valuable to have the information visible there.

 ## Bundle comparison